natac13/HowToExplainers/MongoDB/replicateSet.md

 })
 ```

-- exit the mongo shell and reconnect as the new root user I just created.
+- authenticate as the new root user I just created. `db.auth(username, password)`
 - run `rs.status()` or `rs.isMaster()`
 - Add the other node to the repl set